 Another funding option, though one that isn’t specific to buying inventory, includes business credit cards.
 These are a form of revolving line of credit that you can use to purchase inventory, office supplies, and other items at stores and online.

-Where to Find Inventory Financing
+Where to Get an Inventory Loan

 There are online lenders that specialize in inventory financing.
 Start by asking for recommendations from others in your industry.
 Most banks do not offer inventory loans.

-What is the Best Way to Finance Inventory?
+What Is the Best Way to Finance Inventory?

 The best way to finance inventory is to find a financing company that offers terms you are comfortable with.
 Consider the fees or interest you’ll pay and how quickly you will have to pay the loan back.